1 | Baja California coachwhip |

 Thanks to the heat of Baja California, this snake can be active all year in the south, skipping hibernation.
 In the north, close to the US border, they’re active from February to October.

-West coast garter snakes reach a maximum of 110cm in females, while males are significantly smaller.
-This is one of the more elegant garter snakes.
+This is one of the more elegant-looking garter snakes.
 They have a jet black head, while their lower bodies are speckled with honey-coloured scales.
-Their bellies are slightly different, with sharp black and white bars.
-Their eyes are extremely black, and at first glance, they resemble a Nerodia watersnake more than a garter snake.
+Their bellies, meanwhile, are covered with sharply contrasting black and white bars.
+Their eyes are extremely black, and at first glance, they resemble a US watersnake more than a garter snake.

-The cape thread snake belongs to the Rena family (10 members), the same as the Texas blind snake.
-Whether cape thread snakes are completely blind is a mystery, but it’s assumed that they can sense whether it’s daylight or not, and little more than that.
-Cape thread snakes mainly prey on insects, and are more common near small streams within their dry chaparral, sometimes on the sandy banks.
+The cape thread snake belongs to the Rena genus (10 members), the same as the Texas blind snake.
+Whether cape blind snakes are completely blind is a mystery, but it’s assumed that they can sense whether it’s daylight or not, and little more than that.
+Cape thread snakes prey mainly on insects, and are more common near small streams within their dry chaparral landscapes, sometimes on the sandy banks.

 9 | San Lucan rattlesnake |

 A subspecies of the red diamond rattlesnake, which also lives in California.
-This version (Crotalus ruber lucasensis) lives only in Baja California and has its own grand title.
-They’re particularly concentrated in the far south and they’re most commonly witnessed by normal people on sandy dirt roads.
+This version (Crotalus ruber lucasensis) lives only in Baja California, and has its own grand title.
+They’re particularly concentrated in the far south, and are most commonly witnessed by normal people on sandy dirt roads.

-San Lucan rattlesnakes have the usual diamond patterns, but are slightly less red than the California version.
-This rattlesnake has brown-beige scales, a triangular head, and a black tongue which turns white again before reverting to black at the very tip.
+San Lucan rattlesnakes have the usual diamond-shaped patterns, but are slightly less red than the California version.
+This rattlesnake has brown-beige scales, a triangular head, and a black tongue which turns white, before reverting to black again at the very tip.

-This species doesn’t have the deadliest venom of any rattlesnake, but it varies significantly by region.
-A 2020 study found that in the Magdalena Plains region, the LD50 was just 6.8mg, while in the central gulf coast, it was a far nastier 1.4mg, stronger than a cottonmouth.
+This species doesn’t have the deadliest venom of any rattlesnake, but the potency varies significantly by region.
+A 2020 study found that in the Magdalena Plains region, the LD50 toxicity score was just 6.8mg, while on the central gulf coast, it was a far nastier 1.4mg, which outstrips a cottonmouth.
 Both regions are in southern Baja California.
-The toxins are mainly haemorrhagins, rather than the neurotoxins of a tiger rattlesnake.
+The venom profile is dominated by haemorrhagins, rather than the neurotoxins of a tiger rattlesnake, but this probably varies by region too.

 10 | Mosauer’s ground snake |

-A shy snake which isn’t seen often, but inhabits the majority of Baja California, from east to north.
-Mosauer’s ground snake (Sonora mosaueri) is harmless to humans and isn’t sighted often, though is occasionally found as roadkill after falling victim to car tyres.
+A shy snake which isn’t seen often, but inhabits the majority of Baja California, from north to south.
+Mosauer’s ground snake (Sonora mosaueri) is harmless to humans, and is most commonly found as roadkill after falling victim to the screeching impact of car tyres.

 Mosauer’s ground snake is a small species measuring 30-40cm, which varies wildly in appearance.
-They commonly have evenly spaced bands, which are especially neat and orderly, as you can see above.
-These vary in colour, as some are pink and pale black while others are dark black and white.
+They typically have evenly spaced bands, which are especially neat and orderly, as you can see above.
+These vary in colour, as some are pink and pale black, while others are dark black contrasting against white.
 Another chunk have no bands at all, and are a consistent fleshy pink.

-This belongs to the same family as the western ground snake (Sonora semiannulata) of California.
-Mosauer’s ground snake has been on a rollercoaster ride.
-It was its own species for decades, until 1983, when it was declared as a subspecies of Sonora semiannulata.
+This species belongs to the same genus as the western ground snake (Sonora semiannulata) of California.
+Mosauer’s ground snake has been on a rollercoaster ride, as it was originally discovered in 1938.
+It was its own species for decades, until 1983, when it was declared to be a subspecies of Sonora semiannulata.
 Then in 2018, mitochondrial DNA analysis confirmed it to be an independent species after all.